Diary of a father - Year 2003

 Well Bratz were a big hit with the young girls including Claire and our little boy is very much enjoying his workbench and the tools, with the saw a firm favourite.

 Wow!
 Two sentences in one go.
 He can really put some slice on a shot with the football.
-Hey we have a first christmas with the little one perhaps understanding something this time around.
-A recent joy is this liking of Wallace and Gromit (See armchair reviews).
+Hey!
+We have our first christmas with the little one perhaps understanding something this time around.
+A recent joy is this liking of Wallace and Gromit.
 He is really picking up our phrases so care has to be taken but as any parent knows that ain't easy.

 You get the feeling his cute phase is over, not that his mother agrees.
 What we get now is more 'terrible twos'.
-He is apt to kick more than any football he sees.
+He is apt to kick more than any football he sees unfortunately!

 He is really into 'Dora the Explorer' on Nick Junior.
 He answers many of the questions well.
-His running is pretty reliable and for the poor soul trying to keep an eye on him, quick!
+His running is pretty reliable but for the poor soul trying to keep an eye on him, rather quick!

 He is getting too clever for his own good now.
 He will try and request various things to avoid the going to sleep bit and he tries to play one parent off against the other.
 But really he is a wonderful child and come the wedding, a treasure, and star of the show, to some it seemed.
 He has mastered the slide in the playgrounds we use.
 His words form sentences and they include some verbs now.
 A favourite is the "I am out" to mean he wants out of the car or chair.